How To Have a Sustainable Christmas

 What effect does Christmas have on the planet?

-The most wonderful time of the year is, sadly, often the most wasteful.
-Generating around 30 per cent more waste over this period.
-Much of it going to landfill, putting toxins into our soil and releasing harmful greenhouse gasses.
+The most wonderful time of the year is, sadly, often the most wasteful, with much of the waste materials going to landfill, putting toxins into our soil and releasing harmful greenhouse gasses.

 What effect does Christmas have on our wellbeing?

 Christmas can be a very stressful time of year. ... with high expectations, or at least perceived expectations, to create a 'wonderful Christmas'.
 Some people rate Christmas as being more stressful than divorce.
 We get over tired and overwhelmed, both emotionally and financially.
 However by having a more sustainable Christmas and acting more eco-friendly can improve mental health.

 2. Buy something unusual, like plants or a subscription to The Woodland Trust

 5. Use recyclable craft paper or fabric for wrapping.
 Most commercial wrapping is not for recycling.

 6. Don't send Christmas cards, why not email, WhatsApp or call your friends and family?

 7. Swap to LED Christmas lights and use less energy.

 8. Choose a real tree, preferably one with roots so you can plant for next year.
 Or buy a second-hand false one.